 - Take a gap semester or year.
 Dropping out does not have to be a permanent decision, but time away from school helps you to better understand what it is you want to do.
 Take advantage of time off to take care of yourself and to challenge yourself to rebuild confidence and motivation to go where you want to go.
 Students who have taken a gap year have higher graduation rates and better grades than students who jump right into college.

 - Continue learning in some capacity.
 Learn a new skill.
 Pick up a new hobby.
 Read about topics you’re interested in.
+Not only will you learn new skills around a subject that you’re already interested in, but you may discover how to apply those passions towards your education or career in the future.
 When you are not learning things assigned to you, you have more time to learn about yourself and what you like.

 - Decide long term goals, both career wise and regarding your personal development.
 Dropping out of college does not have to disrupt future goals, but it may reroute them.
 It is natural to feel directionless and unprepared for the future during this transition, but you are not alone.